 Medicines were substituted with home (natural) remedies so knowing that stuff was valuable, making simple cloth pieces was good, and repairing weapons.
-I knew people who did good because they made very basic cigar holders from wood and empty bullet shell simply because people smoked bad tobbaco hand rolled in paper.
+I knew people who did good because they made very basic cigar holders from wood and empty bullet shell simply because people smoked bad tobacco hand-rolled in paper.

 Skills that made the new reality easier.

-Skills were also more safe to trade simply because by attacking and killing you, the attacker cannot take away your skills from you.
+Skills were also safer to trade simply because by attacking and killing you, the attacker cannot take away your skills from you.